shreya-S51/IEEE-MegaProject/README.md

 ## Data Description:
 1. To predict number of dengue cases- We used web scrapping in order to find the number of monthly dengue cases and climate details (precipitation, humidity and  temperature) in Delhi.
 2. To predict number of malaria cases- We used web scrapping in order to find the number of monthly malaria cases and climate details (precipitation, humidity and  temperature) in Delhi.
-3. To obtain sattelite data- We used QGIS to extract Senital 2 sattelite images.
+3. To obtain sattelite data- We used QGIS to extract Senital 2 satellite images.

 ## Model Description: